LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 Published research on tesamorelin — for educational purposes only

-Boulanger L et al. “Pharmacological and structural characterization of growth hormone-releasing factor analogs.”
+Boulanger L et al. “Pharmacological and structural characterization of GRF analogs.”
 Peptides.
 2005.
 PubMed

-The GHRH receptor (GHRHR) is a class B G protein-coupled receptor expressed predominantly on anterior pituitary somatotrophs.
+The target receptor is a class B G protein-coupled receptor expressed in pituitary model systems.
 Ligand binding activates Gαs-mediated adenylyl cyclase signaling, increasing intracellular cAMP and activating protein kinase A (PKA).
-PKA phosphorylation cascades regulate GH gene transcription via CREB and Pit-1 transcription factors, and trigger secretory granule exocytosis.
-GHRHR also signals through phospholipase C in some contexts, generating IP3 and mobilizing intracellular calcium.
-Research compound — not for human use.
+PKA phosphorylation cascades regulate downstream transcription-factor activity and secretory granule exocytosis.
+This receptor can also signal through phospholipase C in some contexts, generating IP3 and mobilizing intracellular calcium.
+For laboratory research use only.

 Mayo KE et al. “Growth hormone-releasing hormone: synthesis and signaling.”
 Recent Prog Horm Res.
 2000.
 PubMed

-Alba M, Bhangoo A, Bhatt S, Bhatt R. “The GH axis in the GHRH KO mouse.”
+Alba M, Bhangoo A, Bhatt S, Bhatt R. “The GH axis in growth hormone-releasing hormone knockout mouse models.”
 Rev Endocr Metab Disord.
 2005.
 PubMed

 Reviewed by